-The EIS concludes that the proposed Project will have an impact on the existing environment within and adjoining the project area through ecological and social aspects.
+The EIS and Supplementary EIS conclude that the proposed Project will have an impact on the existing environment within and adjoining the project area through ecological and social aspects.

-The EIS also concludes that the potential for adverse impacts during construction and operation will be mitigated through the implementation of appropriate safeguards and management measures.
+The EIS and Supplementary EIS also conclude that the potential for adverse impacts during construction and operation will be mitigated through the implementation of appropriate safeguards and management measures.
 Best practice environmental management will be adopted and implemented throughout the Project for all environmental aspects.